Number:

 B. General Probation: General Probation has two important implications: the individual is given a chance to show capability and willingness to observe the Student Code of Conduct without further penalty, and, if the individual errs again, further action will be taken.
 Continued enrollment of a student on probation may be conditioned upon adherence to specified terms.

 C. Restrictive Probation: Restrictive Probation results in loss of good standing and becomes a matter of record in the student's file.
 Restrictive conditions may limit activity in the College community, including possible exclusion from classes, programs, and/or specific campus locations.
-Generally, the individual will not be eligible for initiation into any local or national organization sanctioned by the College and may not receive any college award or other honorary recognition.
-The individual may not occupy a position of leadership or responsibility with any college or student organization, publication, or activity.
+Generally, the individual will not be eligible for initiation into any local or national organization sanctioned by the College and may not receive any College award or other honorary recognition.
+The individual may not occupy a position of leadership or responsibility with any College or student organization, publication, or activity.
 Any violation of Restrictive Probation may result in immediate Suspension.

 D. Reduction in Grade: Imposed as a result of academic dishonesty.
 Durham Tech’s policy is that students who engage in any form of academic misconduct receive a zero on the assignment.
 A second occurrence of academic misconduct will result in the dismissal of the student from the class with a failing grade.
 A third occurrence of academic misconduct may result in a recommendation of suspension or expulsion from the College.
-See the College's
+See the Academic Integrity and Plagiarism policy for more detail.

-F. Group Probation: This sanction is given to a college organization for a specified period.
+F. Group Probation: This sanction is given to a College organization for a specified period.
 If group violations are repeated while probation is in effect, the charter may be revoked or activities restricted.

-G. Group Charter Revocation: Removal of college recognition for a group, club, society, or other organization for a minimum of two years.
+G. Group Charter Revocation: Removal of College recognition for a group, club, society, or other organization for a minimum of two years.
 Re-charter after that time must be approved by the President.

 H. Loss of Technology Privileges: Exclusion from all privileges associated with college technology access, including but not limited to email and network access and storage.